|The Audio Pages|

 |There has been a update of sufficient importance to make sure that you know about it.|

 |Mains wiring is involved, and is potentially dangerous - heed all warnings !
 Note that this symbol is displayed on specifically mains powered projects, but other projects may also need a power supply which also requires mains wiring.|

 |PCBs are (or will be) available for any project marked with this symbol.
 Boards may not be available immediately, but are expected within a month of publication of the project or posting of the PCB symbol.|

 |Date||The page was added or updated on the date shown (new updates are shown in red)|

 ESP reserves the right to change or update projects without notice, so it is important to be aware that a change may have been made.
 You should always watch for updates of previously published items.
 These are shown as a date beside the project (in the "Flags" column).
 Do not build any of the circuits presented here without checking for updates first.
-A "new" symbol indicates an update within the last two months or so (but this might vary).
+A 'new' symbol indicates an update within the last two/ three months or so (but this might vary).
 Special cases might be listed from time to time - these are likely to be important!
 Updates less than 3 months old will have the date in red.

 Please see the ESP disclaimer for important information

 Mains wiring should be carried out by suitably qualified persons only.
 Under no circumstances should any reader construct any mains operated equipment unless absolutely sure of his/her abilities in this area.
 Death or serious injury (to the constructor or others) may be uncommon with home construction of mains powered projects, but the risk is ever-present.
 The author takes no responsibility for any injury or death resulting from, whether directly or indirectly, the reader's inability to appreciate the hazards of household mains voltages and the correct wiring practices for your country.
 Please read the disclaimer now if you have not done so already.